 If one is asked to describe oneself in a few words, I think I’m a mixture of the profound and the profane.

-During the PhD years, I was able to appreciate through my subject, Andrew Marvell, how exposure to any one extreme often drove him into the hands of its opposite.
+During my PhD years in Leicester, I was able to appreciate through my subject, Andrew Marvell, how exposure to any one extreme often drove him into the hands of its opposite.

 Also, for probably the first time in my life, I became immersed in a manly crowd.
 They made me more of a drinker than I ever imagined I would be.
 ‘Man up’ became a familiar call, and I felt obliged to heed it.
 Our humour was undoubtedly ‘laddish’, albeit scattered with moments of great insight.
 I’ve competed with the peerless Rory Waterman on many occasions to see who could be crowned the coarsest.